3 Reading Data

 3.1 File Systems

-In order to read in files you have to be able to tell Python where to find them, so we need to talk about file systems.
+In order to read in files you have to be able to tell Python where to find them, so we first need to talk about file systems.
+This is a section some readers can skip (or skim) but will be critical for others.

 3.1.1 Setting Up